MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 (where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md))

-To specify a list of allowed organizations instead, use "Allow syncing OneDrive accounts for only specific organizations."

-This setting will NOT work if you have the policy "Allow syncing OneDrive accounts for only specific organizations" enabled.
-Do not enable both policies at the same time.
+This setting will NOT work if you have [Allow syncing OneDrive accounts for only specific organizations](use-group-policy.md#AllowTenantList) enabled.
+Do not enable both settings at the same time.

 ### Use OneDrive Files On-Demand
 <a name="FilesOnDemandEnabled"> </a>

 This setting lets you control whether OneDrive Files On-Demand is enabled for your organization.
 Files On-Demand helps you save storage space on your users' computers and minimize the network impact of sync.
 The feature is available to users running Windows 10 Fall Creators update.
 [Learn about OneDrive Files On-Demand](https://support.office.com/article/0e6860d3-d9f3-4971-b321-7092438fb38e).

 If you enable this setting, new users who set up the sync client will download online-only files by default.
 If you disable this setting, Windows 10 users will have the same sync behavior as users of previous versions of Windows, and won't be able to turn on OneDrive Files On-Demand.
 If you do not configure this setting, users can turn OneDrive Files On-Demand on or off.

 Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"FilesOnDemandEnabled"="dword:00000001"